 Audi Q7 Review

-The 2013 Audi Q7 ranks 10 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 18 published reviews and test drives of the Audi Q7, and our analysis of reliability and safety data.
+The 2014 Audi Q7 ranks 17 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Audi Q7, as well as reliability and safety data.

 Other Luxury SUVs to Consider

 The Land Rover Range Rover Sport ranks highly and is well-liked by reviewers for its strong engines and great off-road performance, as well as its nimble on-road handling.
 Test drivers are also smitten with its interior, saying it has an upscale appearance and is made with high-quality materials.

 While it doesn't have a diesel engine option, the Acura MDX bests the diesel-powered Q7's fuel economy ratings, and reviewers say it is has fairly sporty handling for an SUV.
 Reviewers like the MDX's roomy cabin, and it has much more cargo space than the Q7 as well.

 The 2014 Audi Q7 seats seven and has standard all-wheel drive.
 A supercharged, 3.0-liter V6 engine and an eight-speed automatic transmission are standard.
 A more powerful supercharged 3.0-liter V6 and turbocharged 3.0-liter diesel V6 engine are optional.
 The Q7 comes in three trims: Premium, Premium plus and Prestige.
 The Q7 was introduced for the 2009 model year, and was updated for the 2011 model year.
 Since it sees no changes for 2014, this overview uses applicable research and reviews from the 2009 to 2014 model years.